The Sanchez File

-Encarnacion married her attorney, but within a few months he died from his injuries in the steamboat explosion of the Jenny Lind .
+Encarnacion married her attorney, but within a few months he died in a steamboat accident.

 She married a doctor, but the sheriff's brother in law killed him in a gun battle in a Monterey saloon in which he was also shot dead.

 In the lust for her treasure eight men would die in a little over four years.